Compositional Coding Capsule Network with K-Means Routing for Text Classification: Conclusions

-In this paper, we proposed CC capsule layer, which required fewer parameters than traditional embedding layer.
-Then we developed a more robust and stable k-means routing algorithm, analyzed the limitation of dynamic routing.
-Extensive experiments demonstrated the effectiveness of CC capsule layer and k-means routing, our method achieved competitive performance on the task of text classification compared to the state-of-the-art methods with significantly fewer parameters.
+In this paper, we proposed CWC Embedding, which can maintain competitive accuracy compared with conventional embedding layer with significantly fewer parameters.
+Then we developed a more robust and stable k-means routing algorithm than dynamic routing, analyzed the limitation of dynamic routing.
+Finally, introducing the capsule layer further improves the performance of our method.
+Extensive experiments on text classification task demonstrated the effectiveness of our method, which achieved competitive performance compared to the state-of-the-art methods with significantly fewer parameters.